idaholab/malamute/doc/content/index.md

 !style halign=center
 MALAMUTE (MOOSE Application Library for Advanced Manufacturing UTilitiEs) is an application for modeling advanced manufacturing processes.
-It is based on the finite element method and models interactions between various coupled physics domains.
+It is based on the finite element and finite volume methods and models interactions between various coupled physics domains.
 MALAMUTE is based on the MOOSE framework, and builds on the framework and modules for many of its core capabilities.

 !row!
 !col! small=12 medium=4 large=4 icon=get_app